Four unities: A fifth unity

 For a tenancy by the entirety this fifth unity must be present.
-Marriage combined with the preceding four unities creates a tenancy by the entirety.
+In some jurisdictions, marriage combined with the preceding four unities creates a tenancy by the entirety.
 A tenancy by the entirety gives rise to certain legal rights, such as rights of survivors, when one spouse is deceased that interest automatically passes to the surviving spouse.
 Additionally, in many States, the creditor of only one of the spouses cannot take the property held as tenants by the entirety; both spouses must be indebted to the creditor.